Charity diverting more food from landfills onto plates as demand grows | CBC News

 From Microgreens, Running is off to the Food for Thought kitchen on Industrial Avenue, one of 30 local agencies and charities Foodsharing Ottawa delivers food to.

-The team at Food for Thought prepares 1,400 meals a day which they provide for free to anyone in the community who needs them.
+The team at Food for Thought prepares 1,400 meals a day, free to anyone in the community who needs them.

 "We believe in sharing," said Potdar.
 "They're sharing what they can with us, we're sharing what we can with our clients, so it's a circle.
 You keep sharing and more keeps coming to you."